Holly Dykstra

 Works in Progress

 ABSTRACT: This paper investigates earnings incentives in public housing.
 For most people living in public housing, the cost of rent is tied to one's income, and an increase in income leads to an increase in rent.
 This creates a disincentive towards earning more.
-I study a federal program that removes this connection, allowing residents to stay at their baseline level rent even if their income rises.
+We study a federal program that removes this connection, allowing residents to stay at their baseline level rent even if their income rises.
 In partnership with the Cambridge Housing Authority, we automatically enroll some residents in public housing into this program and provide them with financial coaching through the Boston-based nonprofit Compass Working Capital.
-Using administrative data from all CHA residents, I use a difference-in-difference approach to estimate that enrollment into the program led to an increase of approximately $1,500 to $2,500 in annual income.
-In addition, I present the descriptive statistics from door-to-door baseline and endline surveys that investigate changes in participants’ psychological and financial wellbeing.

 Teaching: